One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: Introduction

 Some special cases of \eqref{e:Diracreductionisomorphism} were discovered by Ragoucy \cite{Ra01}.

 We apply this isomorphism in the case where $\g = \gl_n$ and $H = \Z/2\Z$ is generated by some involution $\tau$.
 Then $\g^\tau = \so_n$ or $\g = \sp_n$.
 It follows from the work of Brundan and Kleshchev that $S(\g, e)$ is a quotient of a (semiclassical) shifted Yangian $y_n(\sigma)$ depending on $e$.
 If $e$ is distinguished then we can identify an involution $\tau$ on $y_n(\sigma)$ defined so that the Poisson homomorphism $y_n(\sigma) \onto S(\g,e)$ is $\tau$-equivariant.
 As a consequence we can apply the Dirac reduction procedure to the shifted Yangian $y_n(\sigma)$ and thus obtain a presentation of the Poisson structure on $S(\g,e)$.
-We mention that obtaining presentations of finite $W$-algebras outside of type {\sf A} is one of the key open problems in the field, and so we hope this result will present fertile ground for further discoveries.
+We mention that obtaining presentations of finite $W$-algebras outside of type {\sf A} is one of the key open problems in the field.

 Let $\m_0$ be the maximal graded ideal.
 Finally we use the presentation of $S(\g,e)^\ab$ to calculate generators and certain relations of $\gr_{\m_0} S(\g,e)^\ab$.
-Considering the relationship between $\Fc(\g,e)$ and $e + X$ mentioned earlier we see that the reduced algebra of $\gr_{\m_0} S(\g,e)^\ab$ is naturally identified with the coordinate ring on the tangent cone $\C[\TC_e(e+X)]$.
+We see that the reduced algebra of $\gr_{\m_0} S(\g,e)^\ab$ is naturally identified with the coordinate ring on the tangent cone $\C[\TC_e(e+X)]$.
 Micha{\"e}l Bulois has recently demonstrated that the sheets of $\g$ containing $e$ are transversal at $e$ (work in preparation \cite{Bu}), which allows us to calculate the dimensions of the irreducible components of $\TC_e(e+X)$, once again they are determined by the KS algorithm.
 Using a combinatorial argument we then show that the relations mentioned above give a full presentation for $\gr_{\m_0}S(\g,e)^\ab$.
 It follows quickly that both $\gr_{\m_0}S(\g,e)^\ab$ and $S(\g,e)^\ab$ are reduced, which allows us to conclude the proof of Theorem~\ref{T:main}. \parn Since the presentation of the distinguished semiclassical finite $W$-algebras in types {\sf B, C, D} is an important result in its own right we formulate it straight away.
-For the proof combine Theorem~\ref{T:PDyangian} and Theorem~\ref{T:Walgpresentation}. \begin{Theorem} Let $\g = \so_n$ or $\sp_n$ and let $e$ be a distinguished nilpotent element with partition $\lambda = (\lambda_1,...,\lambda_n)$.
+For the proof combine Theorem~\ref{T:PDyangian} and Propositions~\ref{P:Walgpresentation1} and \ref{P:Walgpresentation-1}. \begin{Theorem} Let $\g = \so_N$ or $\sp_N$ and let $e$ be a distinguished nilpotent element with partition $\lambda = (\lambda_1,...,\lambda_n)$.
 Then $S(\g,e)$ is generated as a Poisson algebra by elements

 together with the following relations